 - Review the step-by-step instructions below before entering the submission site.

-- The proposals will be reviewed and selected by the 2021 Program Committee.
+- The proposals will be reviewed and selected by the Digital Learning Committee.

-- The proposer must be a current ASHG member (2019, 2020 and/or 2021) and must serve as one of the workshop instructors.
-You can join ASHG or renew your membership here.
+- The proposer/primary instructor must be a current ASHG member and must be at least one of the instructors for the workshop.
+Join or renew your 2023 membership here.

 - Pre-submission: Update ASHG Membership